CSCI-GA-2820-FA24-001/products/README.md

 make run
 ```

-Then you are able to visit the homepage and utilize some services.
+Then you are able to visit the homepage and utilize our services with prompts on the homepage.

-For `CRUD`services, you should use the following RESTful requests.
-`TODO`

 ## Contents